beeva-valentinquintas/PoCTensorflowOnSpark/README.md

 ### Others

-Output logs can be found in every slave on spark/work/
+* Output logs can be found in every slave on spark/work/

-TensorBoard port change every execution, you may need to change security group rules to access.
+* TensorBoard port change every execution, you may need to change security group rules to access.

-The limit of AWS p2 instances per region is 1, you may need to request an update
+* The limit of AWS p2 instances per region is 1, you may need to request an update

+* In case there is any problem with "Please login as the user "ubuntu" rather than the user "root"." when running cluster you need to edit /root/.ssh/authorized_keys and /etc/ssh/sshd_config in ec2 in order to allow root access